billbreit/hello-world/readme.txt

 about 1.6K ( to the sart of the test script ) .
 The entire test script consumes about 20K ( total memory at the end of the script).

+I'm kind of laughing at myself.
+I thought there was only one Python app called "bitbuddy", with no activity in ten years.
+I found the topic search page and discover about 30 of them.
+How about 'bitfandango' or 'bangmybits' or almost anything other than 'bitbuddy' ? :-)

 https://gitgub.com/billbreit/hello-world